If you can't pay your car insurance deductible after an accident, there are options to consider.

 How Can I Get Out Of Paying My Deductible?

 If you are not at fault in an accident and another driver hits you, you may not have to pay your deductible.
-The at-fault driver’s liability insurance should cover the cost of damages.
+The at-fault driver’s liability coverage should cover the cost of damages.

 It’s not ideal to try to get out of paying a car insurance deductible.
 Instead, try to start a small savings account that can hold emergency funds to handle things like a car accident.